 Settling a Lawsuit for Injuries from Water Sports Accidents in Miami, FL

 Many injury cases are ultimately settled instead of going to trial before a judge and jury.
 If you were hit by a boat or injured while using rental equipment, there will likely be a company to sue, or the at-fault party’s insurance might cover the accident.
 These companies usually work to settle claims at low values to save them money.
 This usually means that the initial offer to settle will be too low to cover your needs.

 If you are given an offer to settle, do not accept it before talking to a personal injury attorney.
-Our lawyers can help you calculate potential damages in your case so that you can understand what your claim might be worth and reject any unfair settlement offers.
+Our Watersports and Miami boating accident lawyers can help you calculate potential damages in your case so that you can understand what your claim might be worth and reject any unfair settlement offers.

 Speak with Our Experienced Miami Water Sports Accident Lawyers

 If you have suffered a serious accident because of someone else’s careless behavior on the water, you might be entitled to compensation.
 At Rivkind Margulies & Rivkind P.A., we know how sudden and stressful this situation can be for a victim and their family.
 Our Miami water sports injury attorneys are prepared to help you assert your legal rights.
 To set up a free consultation, call us now at (305) 204-5369.